How can local authorities demonstrate leadership and create a strategy to encourage investment in digital infrastructure?

 1. Explain how the local authority will facilitate the rollout of digital infrastructure

-It could also include making available their ducts and street furniture to support the rollout of public wi-fi, 4G and/or small cells for 5G, or committing to only procure lamp posts with the capability of hosting digital infrastructure.
+It could also include making available their ducts, roof-tops and street furniture to support the rollout of public wi-fi, 4G and/or small cells for 5G, or committing to only procure lamp posts with the capability of hosting digital infrastructure.

 - Further information on access to public sector assets